lqhuang/flight-rules/linux.md

 There are three types of port forwarding with SSH:

-    Local port forwarding: connections from the SSH client are forwarded via the SSH server, then to a destination server
+- Local port forwarding: connections from the SSH client are forwarded via the SSH server, then to a destination server

-    Remote port forwarding: connections from the SSH server are forwarded via the SSH client, then to a destination server
+- Remote port forwarding: connections from the SSH server are forwarded via the SSH client, then to a destination server

-    Dynamic port forwarding: connections from various programs are forwarded via the SSH client, then via the SSH server, and finally to several destination servers
+- Dynamic port forwarding: connections from various programs are forwarded via the SSH client, then via the SSH server, and finally to several destination servers

-ref:
+Refs:

 1. https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding
 2. https://www.tunnelsup.com/how-to-create-ssh-tunnels/